 Giving is getting too.

-And by McLuhan when he notes:
+And by McLuhan when in the same conversation:

 pouring [out] is also fulfillment, is not emptying but filling.
 There’s a [fundamental] complementarity here.

 “Complementarity” here is the same as equality, balance and symmetry above.